leftCoast/Recipes/README.md

 Brining beans.
 Yes I brine them.
 2 Qt water, 2 tbl salt, 2 cups dry PINK beans, overnight.
 (Get the quality brand, it does make a difference.)

 Chicken?
 Chicken would be boneless skinless thigh meat.
 Sometimes bone in.
-Tatsteless & tough breast meat?
+Tasteless & tough breast meat?
 Only if specified.

 Mayo?
 This would be my own made with olive oil.
 If specified, possibly Best Foods Mayo.

 Dutch oven.
 Mine is cast iron, 6 qt.
-It's acutually from Martha Stuart.
+It's actually from Martha Stuart.
 Gift from the wife, many years ago.

 Stand mixer?
-Kitchen aid Artison.
+KitchenAid Artisan.
 Bought by a friend about 30 some years ago as a rebuilt machine.
 Still running.

 Pork chop?
 3/4" thick bone in.